Skip to main content

 PolicyServer

-A Kubewarden PolicyServer is completely managed by the kubewarden-controller and multiple PolicyServers can be deployed in the same Kubernetes cluster.
+A Kubewarden PolicyServer is managed by the kubewarden-controller and multiple PolicyServers can be deployed in the same Kubernetes cluster.

 apiVersion: policies.kubewarden.io/v1